eclipse-hawkbit/hawkbit/docs/content/apis/dmf_api.md

 }
 ```

-The "name" property specifies the name of the thing, which per default is the thing ID.
+The "name" property specifies the name of the thing, which by default is the thing ID.
 This property is optional.

 ### UPDATE_ATTRIBUTES